Simulating quantum circuits using the multi-scale entanglement renormalization ansatz: MERA tensor network

-It is represented as two layers of tensor diagrams, i.e. the first layer represents $\ket{\psi}$ and the second layer represents $\bra{\psi}$ in $\varrho = \ket{\psi}\bra{\psi}$.
-To get a partial density matrix, we start to take traces over qubits that we want to exclude from consideration, i.e., we connect dangling edges of MERA and its complex conjugate version.
-Due to the orthogonality property one can introduce the reduction rules represented in Fig.~\ref{fig:mera_partial} b).
-Applying these rules, we obtain the tensor network describing a partial density matrix whose diagrammatic representation is given in Fig.~\ref{fig:mera_partial} c).
-One sees that this resulting tensor network is defined by only part of elementary tensors.
-The asymptotic contraction complexity of this network is about $O(\chi^8)M= O(\chi^8)\log(n)$~\cite{evenbly2009algorithms}, which enjoys the {\it logarithmic scaling with the number of qubits}.
+It is represented as the two layers of tensor diagrams, i.e. the first layer represents $\ket{\psi}$ and the second layer represents $\bra{\psi}$ in $\varrho = \ket{\psi}\bra{\psi}$.
+To get a reduced density matrix, we start to take traces over the qubits that we want to exclude from consideration, i.e., we trace out the physical indices of MERA.
+Due to the orthogonality property one can introduce the reduction rules represented in Fig.~\ref{fig:mera_partial}-(b).
+After having applied these rules, we obtain the tensor network describing the reduced density matrix whose diagrammatic representation is given in Fig.~\ref{fig:mera_partial} (c).
+Noteworthy, this tensor network is defined by only a part of elementary tensors.
+Such subset of tensors is usually referred to as \emph{causal cone} \cite{evenbly2014scaling}.
+The asymptotic contraction complexity of the causal cone is $O(\chi^8)M= O(\chi^8)\log(n)$~\cite{evenbly2009algorithms}, which enjoys the logarithmic scaling with the number of qubits $n$.